back to latest articles

 3. Bring design into action by sharing responsibility

-Example: A company has built a great design team but hasn't improved the service.
-The reason is that all product decisions were made only at management meetings, at which the designers were not allowed, since this was their responsibility.
+Example: A company has built a great financial product design team but hasn't improved the service.
+The reason is that all service decisions were made at management meetings, at which the designers were not allowed, since this was their responsibility.

-If you want to quickly and significantly improve your product or service, involve your entire team, and even your customers, in the product creation.
-This will give you many intriguing ideas, and a better understanding of your customers need and how you can exceed their expectations.
+If you want to quickly and significantly improve your product or service, involve your entire team, and even your customers, in the financial product design creation.
+This will give you many intriguing ideas and insights, and a better understanding of your customers need and how you can exceed their expectations.

 4. Measure design with the right results